jwvictor/nvim-cubby/README.md

 ### Key mappings

-You can add a key mapping to load `:CubbyList`.
+You can add a key mapping to load `:CubbyList` and to open blobs from the listing with `:CubbyGo`.
 For example, in NvChad, you add this to your `~/.config/nvim/lua/custom/mappings.lua`:

 ```
     ["<leader>cb"] = { "<cmd> CubbyList <CR>", "Show Cubby listing", opts = { nowait = true } },
+    ["<leader>cg"] = { "<cmd> CubbyGo <CR>", "Get blob in Cubby listing", opts = { nowait = true } },
 ```

+But there are a bunch of ways to do this based on your particular setup and I won't bore you with the details for each.

 ## Security benefits